Excel Automation Tools for User-Friendly Reports with XlsxWriter

 Initial solution using Python Pandas

-Initially, you built a solution using Python that was automating the processing using pandas.
+Initially, you built a Python solution that automated processing using pandas.

-Data is imported from several excel files using pandas_read excel, processed by your script and exported to another excel file.
+Data is imported from several Excel files using Pandas, processed by your script and exported to another Excel file.

-2. Use pyinstaller to export your python script in an executable file
+- Use PyInstaller to export your Python script to an executable file

 Issues with user acceptance

-Some users were complaining about the fact that they cannot access the formula used to process the data.
+Some users access the formula used to process the data.

 Hello Samir, why can’t we see the formulas in the final report?

-Are you sure that you take the right columns?
+Are you sure that you are taking the right columns?

-This issue raised some concerns among your colleagues that were questioning the accuracy of the tool as they can’t check it.
+This issue raised concerns among your colleagues, who questioned the tool's accuracy because they couldn't verify it.

 New solution with xlsxwriter

-Thus, you keep the automation capabilities of python while providing more visibility to your users that are only familiar with Excel.
+Thus, you retain Python's automation capabilities while providing greater visibility to users who are only familiar with Excel.

 Implementation

-If you have a look at the documentation of xlsxwriter, you will find several methods to create formulas on excel cells.
+If you have a look at the documentation of xlsxwriter, you will find several methods to create formulas in Excel cells.

 And also apply your formula to an array,